 The IVD industry is about to undergo significant change.
-The final text of the European IVD Regulation is published; this legislation will replace the current IVD Directive (98/79/EC), and brings with it an increase not only in the requirements of manufacturers wishing to sell devices in Europe, but also in the number of manufacturers that will be required to use a Notified Body to do so.
+The EU Parliament has adopted the proposal for the IVD Regulation; this legislation will replace the current IVD Directive (98/79/EC), and brings with it an increase not only in the requirements of manufacturers wishing to sell devices in Europe, but also in the number of manufacturers that will be required to use a Notified Body to do so.

 The original proposal documents can be found via the following pages: